Planning a visit to Kuala Lumpur? Looking for free things to do in Kuala Lumpur?

-Discover the best places to visit in Kuala Lumpur Malaysia that are free and if you are on a budget we have you covered as well.
+Discover the best places to visit in Kuala Lumpur Malaysia.
 Our article is perfect for your planning, we share with you what you can see for free, activities that will cost, how to get around easily, where to stay and more.

 Plan to spend at least 4 – 5 days in Kuala Lumpur (KL) before heading out into the coastal areas to enjoy Malaysia’s beautiful beach resorts or head into the mountains to escape the heat.